Rakonda/local-speech-to-speech-chatbot/README.md

 1. **You speak as Pedro** (default, can be customized) into your microphone.
 2. Audio is captured and transcribed to English text using the **Vosk en_US** model.
-3. The recognized text is sent to a local LLM server via an API.
-By default, this expects GPT4All running and the **"Phi-3 Mini Instruct"** model to be available (you must add this model from GPT4All's Add Model panel).
-If the model is missing, you will receive a 500 API error.
+3. The recognized text is sent to the on-CPU LLM (using the local `gpt4all` Python package running a GGUF model). **No API calls are made.**
-4. Emma (the AI) generates a response using the specified LLM model, and replies aloud with a natural voice.
+4. Emma (the AI) generates a response using the specified LLM model and replies aloud with a natural voice.
 5. **Piper TTS** voices Emma's reply using the **en_US female voice** (current voice: `en_US-libritts-high.onnx` + corresponding .json metadata).
 You can switch voices by updating paths/URLs in `chatbot.py` and `setup_models.py`.

+### Chatbot Modes
+There are two supported scripts/modes:
+- **chatbot.py** — Non-streaming mode: waits for full LLM response before vocalizing.
+- **chatbot-stream.py** — Streaming mode: generates and speaks responses incrementally as they're produced by the LLM, for a more natural, responsive feel.

+### Model Information (LLM)
+- Uses a **GGUF** format model:
+  `gguf-models/Phi-3-mini-4k-instruct-q4.gguf`
+- This model must be downloaded (see below) and made available at the specified location before starting the chatbot.

+### Performance & Lag Notice
+Since all AI generation runs **on your CPU**, expect some lag (hundreds of milliseconds to multiple seconds) both after you finish speaking (while converting speech to text) and while waiting for Emma's response.
+The delay depends on your CPU speed and the complexity of your question.

 ### Customization

 - **Change Persona or Greetings**: Edit the greeting text, prompt, or role names in `chatbot.py`.
 - **Use a Different LLM/Model:**
-    - Change `MODEL_NAME` in `chatbot.py` to match any installed model in your GPT4All server.
+    - Change `MODEL_NAME` in `chatbot.py` to match any installed model.
-    - Ensure you have downloaded and installed the correct model in the GPT4All UI panel.
+    - Ensure you have downloaded and installed the correct GGUF model.
+Update path in your script or via environment variables as needed.
-    - If using a different API or backend, adjust the endpoint and/or payload as needed.
+    - For alternate GGUF models, update the file in `gguf-models/`.
 - **Change Vosk or Piper Models:**
     - Download/replace the models (see `setup_models.py` for URLs and local paths).
     - For non-English or alternate voices, update these paths and ensure the files match your target language or persona.
 - **Troubleshooting Tips:**
     - If the chatbot does not speak, check your audio input/output devices and model files.
-    - If the LLM backend returns a 500 error, verify the model name against what your GPT4All server supports and confirm it is downloaded and running.
+    - If you get errors about missing GGUF models, check the paths and model download.
     - To test alternate configurations, update the RELEVANT parameters in `chatbot.py` and re-run the bot.

 ## Quick Start (Recommended)